moby/moby/docs/reference/commandline/network_inspect.md

 bda12f8922785d1f160be70736f26c1e331ab8aaf8ed8d56728508f2e2fd4727
 ```

-The `network inspect` command shows the containers, by id, in its results.
+The `network inspect` command shows the containers, by id, in its
+results.
+You can specify an alternate format to execute a given
+template for each result.
+Go's
+[text/template](http://golang.org/pkg/text/template/) package describes all the
+details of the format.

 ```bash
 $ sudo docker network inspect bridge